-When we examine ourselves, we should be honest with ourselves and look at where we came from, the kind of people that we are, and the motivations that our situation has us trapped in.
-If we are poor and then we come to Christ by the call of the Holy Spirit, we might still have those desires for material possessions, and which would mark us off from our previous circumstances.
-If we had been disrespected by others as we grow up and live, we very likely will have motivation and a drive to get to a situation where we can impress others and have others realize that we are pretty good or even great.
-We are what we are, and the Holy Spirit has a tremendous work to transform us into the image of the Lord Jesus Christ.
+When we examine ourselves we should be honest with ourselves and look at where we came from, the kind of people that we are, and the motivations that rule our actions.
+If we are poor and then we come to Christ by the call of the Holy Spirit we might still have those desires for material possessions which would mark us and tell everyone we are different now.
+If we had been disrespected by others as we grow up and live we very likely will have motivation and a drive to get to a situation where we can impress others and have others realize that we are pretty good or even great.

+So whether or not we like to think about it we are what we are and the Holy Spirit has a tremendous work to transform us into the image of the Lord Jesus Christ.

-It is clear that the Apostle Paul has set up a contrasting situation with another group of believers so that we know what we should avoid if in fact we are serious about being people of God who show the love of God in our lives.
+The Apostle Paul has now contrasted us to another group of believers so that we know what we should avoid if in fact we are serious about being people of God who show the love of God in our lives.